teraflik/ao-tv-recording-dashboard/docs/onboarding.rst

     Fig. 4: Adding a new video source.

-Finally, the details for the system needs to be added.
-It includes the IP Address, Operating System (Windows, Linux or MacOS), SSH Credentials (Username and Password) and MAC Address.
+Finally, the details for the system have to be added.
+This includes the IP Address, Operating System (Windows, Linux or MacOS), SSH Credentials (Username and Password) and MAC Address.
 The Last Screenshot field stores the screenshot last captured on that system.
 Netdata Host is hostname to Netdata API endpoint for that System.
 If Netdata is installed, it usually is ``http://<ip_address>:19999``.
 Our dashboard can act as a reverse proxy to redirect requests from ``https://recording.athenasowl.tv/monitoring/netdata/<ip_address>/`` to ``http://<ip_address>:19999``